gtzilla/fastFrag/README.md

     There are additional options to -s (a string), including -f (a file) or -r the URL or a remote source.
 Suggestions and improvements are welcome.
 Currently setup for python 2.6.

-* How can I easily Test fastFrag structures.
+* How can I easily Test fastFrag structures?

     Try out any fastFrag structures directly at <http://json.fastfrag.org/frag>.
 Please be aware, Python is sensitive about attribute key quoting, [working on a fix](http://github.com/gregory80/fastFrag/issues/issue/4), JavaScript is much more forgiving in this manner, consider this URL ultra-strict.

     For example, JavaScript would be fine with { content : "some data" }, but python gets fussy and wants it to be { "content" : "some data" }.
 This is only relevant to the testing mechanism via <http://json.fastfrag.org/frag>

-* How do I find people using this or available to answer questions.
+* How do I find people using this, or people who are available to answer questions?

-    There are currently 4 options for contacting people.
+    There are currently 4 options for contacting people involved with fastFrag.js.
 There is now a listserv <fastfrag@librelist.com>, as well as [github issues](http://github.com/gregory80/fastFrag/issues).
 Additionally there is an IRC room on freenode.net #fastfrag or you can [email the team](mailto:info@fastfrag.org) info <at> fastfrag <dot> org.

 * How do I use this with other libraries?